 HMRC's Money Laundering Supervision Penalties

-In the UK, businesses that have to comply with HMRC regulations may impose measures, including a financial penalty, if businesses do not comply with the Money Laundering Regulations.
-If more serious situations occur, businesses may be subject to criminal prosecution.
-HMRC tries to take precautions by sending warning letters to the institutions in case of non-compliance with the regulations.
-Failure to comply with letters may increase the measures to criminal prosecution.
-These measures of HMRC are to encourage compliance with obligations.
-The amount of fines varies depending on the cause of non-compliance, the seriousness of the crime, the business's size, and the amount subject to money laundering.
+In the UK, companies that abide by the regulations set by HM Revenue & Customs have the authority to implement measures, including levying a financial penalty, against those that do not comply with the Money Laundering Regulations.
+In more severe cases, businesses may face criminal prosecution.
+HMRC takes preventative measures by sending warning letters to non-compliant institutions.
+Failure to adhere to such notes may result in more stringent measures, even criminal prosecution.
+These measures are designed to promote compliance with obligations.
+The amount of fines imposed varies based on the reason for non-compliance, the severity of the offense, the size of the business, and the amount involved in money laundering activities.

 Starting from 25 July 2018, HM Revenue & Customs has introduced a penalty administration fee for all anti-money laundering control penalties.
 If a business fails to perform tasks such as customer due diligence, risk assessment, policy, control, and procedure implementation, record-keeping, and ignoring warnings, they will be required to pay a £ 1,500 penalty handling fee for violations.
 In addition to these penalties, HM Revenue may also impose a fine of up to £ 350 for businesses that fail to register, report changes in their business, and provide information.